python-parsy/parsy/docs/tutorial.rst

 We want to parse this, and we’ll use a timedelta object to represent the value (to easily distinguish it from other values and consume it later).
-We can write a parser for this easily:
+We can write a parser for this using tools we’ve seen already:

 .. code-block:: python